pydoit/doit/doc/cmd_other.rst

 .. note::

-   The `dodo` file is actually re-loaded/executed in a separate procees everytime tasks need to be re-executed.
+   The `dodo` file is actually re-loaded/executed in a separate process every time tasks need to be re-executed.